 Yes.
 The surgical technique used will not change.
 However, your lens implant will be calculated using a different formula.
-To further enhance the success of cataract surgery in eyes that have had LASIK, Lance Kugler, MD, relies on advanced astigmatism analysis using vectors.
-This advanced analysis allows him to perform LASIK with your future in mind and provide a lifetime of quality vision, even after cataract surgery.
+To further enhance the success of cataract surgery in eyes that have had LASIK, Lance Kugler, MD relies on advanced astigmatism analysis using vectors.
+This advanced analysis allows them to perform LASIK with your future in mind and provide a lifetime of quality vision, even after cataract surgery.

 No. LASIK does not change the normal aging process of the eye, therefore it does not prevent cataracts, glaucoma, macular degeneration, or any other eye disease.
 Ophthalmologists term LASIK as disease neutral: It doesn’t cause disease, it doesn’t prevent disease, and it doesn’t prevent diseases from being treated.